 The online master’s in information technology helps working professionals make the connection between IT, communications, and business to develop marketable technical, creative, and managerial skills.

 Coursework is focused on preparing you to:

-- Secure an organization’s digital assets and intellectual property.
+- Develop efficient and effective systems solutions to safely secure digital assets and intellectual property.

-- Evaluate information systems' legal, ethical, social, and global implications to ground decisions and optimize social outcomes.
+- Evaluate information systems' legal, ethical, social, and global implications to justify decisions and optimize social outcomes.